 Now for epilogues…

 Here, you no longer face the problem of keeping the readers interested.
-If they have made it to the end of the novel, they aren't going to close the book at the start of the epilogue and demand a refund.
+If they’ve made it to the end of the novel, they aren’t going to close the book at the start of the epilogue and demand a refund.

 Epilogues deal with the aftermath of a story.
 I don’t mean the immediate aftermath, because all novels deal with that – either directly or by implication.
 I mean what happens to the characters 5, 10, 20 years after the novel’s events have finished.